cabart/bt-cc-model-code/documentation/emulabExperiment.md

 ## Prerequisites

-All code is tested on Ubuntu 20.04.
+All code was tested on Ubuntu 20.04.

-- Credentials for emulab authentication, password for emulab profile (should be in same folder, specified in experiment config file) (Maybe I'll add a option to enter the password at runtime, or make this a one time thing)
+All configuration changes need to be made in [config file](../emulab_experiments/emulab_config.yaml).

+- Credentials for Emulab authentication (Emulab login)
+  - Emulab password can be saved in a file and referenced to in config file, or be typed in at runtime during the experiment
+- SSH key for authentication on emulab server
+  - Public key must be added at emulab.net and be referenced to in config file (for ssh connection during experiment)

+Note: All paths in config file are relative pathes to 'home' path (also part of config file).

+~- SSL config file and Environment variable (will all be included in repository) + running python with 'Sudo -E'~ not used anymore

+## Dependencies

-- Geni-lib library (directly from github, will be included in my repository) (since there seems to be no consistency in geni-libs documentation and versioning I prefer having a static version of it for every user of my code)
+- Geni-lib library (directly from github, will be included in my repository) (since there seems to be no consistency in geni-libs documentation and versioning I prefer having a static version of it for every user)
-- SSH key for authentication on emulab server (public key must be added at emulab.net)
-- SSL config file and Environment variable (will all be included in repository) + running python with 'Sudo -E'

 List of all additional software requirements:

-- openssl
+Currently none

+~~- openssl~~

-- realpath (e.g. for testing of serverconnection)
+~~- realpath (e.g. for testing of serverconnection)~~

-### Old Prerequisites

-- Installation of geni-lib ('pip install geni-lib' or 'python -m pip install geni-lib').
-Currently the python3 library has python2 statements in it, so some lines of code of the portal.py file need to be changed in order to work.
-(NOTE: Since the pip version of geni-lib is not up-to-date I would not recommend using it)
-- Since code must be run as sudo, dependencies may not work.
-Use 'sudo /python/env/ ./run_emulab_experiment.py'
-- SSH key for authentication on emulab server
-- Credentials for emulab authentication, password (TODO: add more details)
+not needed anymore

-## Pipeline
+## Pipeline of ./run.sh (and ./run_emulab_experiments.py)

-1. run main script (./run_emulab_experiments.py)
+1. run main script (./run_emulab_experiments.py) with some config
-2. Allocate resources on Emulab and startup hardware -> need a way to get status of experiment and end of experiment
+2. Allocate resources on Emulab and startup hardware
+    - Uses the emulabConnection file/class for handling resources and experiment status/setup/shutdown which in turn communicates with the emulab server using xmlrpc
+3. Wait for hardware setup to complete
+    - Setting up of virtual switch on a virtual machine might take up to ~10min
+4. Start experiment, using ssh connections to all remote hardware resources
-3. Get data from experiment using scp
+5. Get data from experiment using scp
-    -> save all data in results/\<config-name\>/emulab_experiments
+    - save all data in results/\<config-name\>/emulab_experiments
+6. Shutdown hardware (or repeat for multiple experiments)

 ## Parameters